Thiruvallur: A Perfect Blend of Spirituality, Nature, and Industry

 Abishekam is performed to the Avudayar (base) and not to the main deity.
 On the Full Moon day in the month of Karthigai, the armor for the Lingam is removed, and God is anointed with punugu, jawadhu, and sambirani oil.
 Devotees can see and worship the Lingam as the anthill itself, for three days without cover.
 The deity is covered for the rest of the year.
 It is believed that Vishnu, Brahma, and Vasuki worship Shiva on these three days.

 An interesting aspect is that the main deities are in duplets – two presiding deities of Sri Aadi Pureeswarar and Sri Otreeswarar.
 There are two Goddesses – Vadivudai Amman and Vattaparai Amman.
-The temple has two sacred trees, Athi and Makizham, two Theerthams – Brahma and Nandi Theerthams.
-The temple has two pooja procedures – Karana and Kameeka.
+The temple features two sacred trees Athi and Makizham along with two Theerthams: Brahma Theertham and Nandi Theertham.
+It follows two distinct pooja procedures: Karana and Kameeka

 The temple is one among seven in Thondai Nadu, where Thyagaraja can be seen.
 His dance form is called Ananda Thandavam.
 The Tri-Shakthi temples of Itcha, Kriya, and Gnana Shaktis are very popular here.